 The connection between nutrition and skin health is becoming increasingly apparent and with that, the focus has turned from what you ‘put on your skin’ to what you ‘put in your mouth’.
 In turn, so has the availability and popularity of ‘nutraceuticals’ (nutrition-based supplements) such as oral collagen supplements.
 Nutraceuticals play an increasingly significant role in building a more complete nutritional profile, which is often difficult to achieve in 21st century living.
 A key group that is often interested in these are post partum, or breast feeding Mum’s.
 Are collagen supplements safe during breast feeding?
 Read on to find out.

 To find out more about what collagen is, and why it is more than just a fad, check out my article here.

 How do collagen supplements work?

-Unlike other ingested protein sources, clinical studies have found that orally ingested hydrolysed collagen is absorbed into the bloodstream from the small intestine.
-From there, it is then distributed throughout the human body, but especially to our skin.
-Here, it contributes directly to the building of connective tissue.
+Unlike other ingested protein sources, clinical studies have found that orally ingested hydrolysed collagen is absorbed into the bloodstream from the small intestine, where it is then distributed throughout the human body, but especially to our skin, where it contributes directly to the building of connective tissue.

 How much collagen should we be taking per day?

 It appears that 2.5-9g per day is considered safe and tolerable to consume.

 Clinical studies and research on collagen supplementation is still underway.
 The list of potential benefits is impressive but yet to be fully proven and includes the following: